syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Content

-The `content` property can be used to define the desired text for the groupbutton.
+You can use the `content` property to define the text content for the groupbutton.

 ```js